se-edu/learningresources/contents/testing/integration-testing.md

 1. Repeat testing until all integration tests are successful.

 ### Integration Test Plan
 Before the actual implementation of your integration tests, it is important to decide on the approach used.
-Using a concrete example where by you are designing a online web ordering system.
-Your application may be split into different modules as shown below:
+Using the online web ordering system described above, your application may be split into different modules as shown below:

 ![Types of integration test plan](integration-test/integration-test-plan-types.png "Types of integration test plan")